 The amount of data in our society has exploded and will continue to exert an increasingly weighty force in our lives, including driving the economy.
 Are you ready to lead the charge in managing critical data sets?
-Michigan Tech’s interdisciplinary Master of Science in Data Science will provide you with the training to develop a well-rounded skill set and the opportunity to become a specialist in a domain of your choice.
+Michigan Technological University's interdisciplinary Master of Science in Data Science provides our students with the training to develop a well-rounded skill set and the opportunity to become a specialist in a domain of your choice.

 Dynamic, High-Impact Field

 The field of data science has emerged in response to the increased data abundance in industry, science, and engineering—a result of richer content and high-speed communication networks.
 In 2000, the amount of data stored globally hovered around 800,000 petabytes; in contrast, projections for 2020 place the data lode at approximately 35 zettabytes.
 Accordingly, the Bureau of Labor Statistics forecasts a 19 percent growth in employment for computer and information research scientists by 2020.